Feodor Chaliapin Jr.: Late career stardom

-Of Chaliapin's early film roles, one of the most memorable was in Victor Tourjansky's Prisoner of the Volga (1959).
-Much of his filmography lies in Italian films, including an appearance as Julius Caesar in Federico Fellini's film Roma.
+Personal life

+Chaliapin was married three times.
+A longtime resident of Rome, Chaliapin eventually became an Italian citizen.

 Chaliapin was reunited with his mother, who then was 87 years old, in Rome in 1960.
 His mother's emigration was helped by the reforms (the so-called "thaw") of then Soviet first secretary Nikita Khrushchev.
 The price of this was having to leave behind a museum-quality home and a magnificent art collection in Moscow as collected by Feodor Chaliapin Sr. The only objects of art permitted to leave Russia were photograph albums of Chaliapin's childhood and youth in Moscow.

 Mikhail Gorbachev, the last General Secretary of the Communist Party of the Soviet Union, instituted political and economic reforms known as perestroika.
 Under these reforms, Chaliapin was able to remove his father's remains from Paris to Novodevichy Cemetery in Moscow.
 The grave is marked by a white marble statue of Chaliapin Sr.

+Death

-In 1992, Chaliapin died of natural causes after an illness in Rome, where he had lived since World War II.
+In 1992, Chaliapin died of natural causes after an illness in Rome.
 He was survived by his twin sister, Tatiana Chaliapin Chernoff, and several nieces and nephews.

 He is buried at the Cimitero Flaminio, Provincia di Roma, in Lazio, Italy.